All of our content is written by humans, not robots. Learn More

 You can also fax the IRS at 1-855-807-5720.

 • Social Security Administration: If you suspect someone is using your Social Security number, you should also contact the Social Security Administration.2 You can’t file a report online, but you can file a report by calling the SSA at 1-800-772-1213.
-While the SSA can’t resolve identity theft issues, in extreme cases, it can at least provide you with a new Social Security number.
-A new number means starting your credit history over from scratch, but if identity thieves have wrecked things completely, this may be your best option.
+In extreme cases, the SSA can provide you with a new Social Security number.
+That would mean starting your credit history from scratch, but if the theft of your identity has wrecked things completely, that may be your best option.

 • Health care providers: Letting your insurance company and health care providers know about the identity theft can prevent thieves from getting medical care and prescriptions in your name.